1. The Budget and holiday expectations

 Please read about the best sailing destinations in Croatia. if you don't want to miss out.

-High summer in Croatia might be busy, but the weather is simply glorious, with fair winds and air temperatures often over 30 (86F).
-If you don't want to take any chances then book your sailing vacation in July or August.
-Yacht charter prices in peak season months July and August are highest, but you can always get a fair deal at Active Sailing agency.
+High summer, starting from the last weeks of June, might be busy, but the weather is near perfect with fair winds and air temperatures often over 30o (86F).
+If you like summer heat, then book your sailing vacation in July or August.
+Yacht charter prices in peak season months July and August are highest, butyou can always get a fair deal.

-In the peak season, most of the popular marinas are overcrowded with Italians crossing over Adriatic.
-Especially during their national holiday in August.
-It is hard to get a free berth in the evening.
+In August, most of the popular marinas are overcrowded with Italians crossing over and occupying the marinas until the evening.
 So it is better to play it safe with an early bird and catch your mooring early in the afternoon.
-Finding a free seat in a quality restaurant might also be a problem.

 There is also the weather that can affect your decision.
-The sun is shining 315 days a year at the Croatian coast and you can consider yourself unlucky if you have a rainy day within a 2-week vacation, so plan your trip between June and September.
+The sun is shining 315 days a year at the Croatian coast, and you can consider yourself unlucky if you have a single rainy day within a 2-week vacation.

-Considering the charter prices and the prices in general, Croatia is still good value compared with Greece, Italy and Turkey.
-The yacht rental prices are at their peak from mid.
+If you compare the prices in general, Croatia is still good value compared with Greece, Italy and Turkey.
+Charter prices are at their peak from mid.
 July till mid.
-August and most marinas add ten percent to mooring fees.
-In June and September you can deduct 20-30% off the yacht price that is fixed for the peak season.
-In April, May or October the price for a private yacht holidays Croatia can be even 50% lower.
+August and most marinas add 10 to mooring fees.
+In June and September, expect 20-30% lower price that you pay in the peak season.
+In April, May or October, the rental prices can be even 50% lower.

 A Sailboat or a catamaran?

 It is also important what type of a yacht you rent.
 You need to be realistic about your expectation.
-There are numerous yachts for rental down the coast that offer several levels of comfort.
-From economy small-cabin sailboats to high-end luxury catamarans.
-You can hire a reliable boat at Croatia yacht rental charter agency.
+There are numerous yachts for rental down the coast that provide several levels of comfort.
+From economy line sailboats to high-end luxury catamarans.

-It very much depends on how far your budget can reach.
-Best option for a beginner or a first-time sailor is to hire a reliable Croatia yacht charter with skipper, while the high rollers can take a fully crewed yacht charter Croatia.
-There are many inclusions that you already prepayed in skippered packages (sailboat, skipper, end cleaning, Wi-Fi, dinghy, taxes...).
+Your final decision depends on how far your budget can reach.
+Best option for a first-time sailor in is to book a yacht with skipper, while the high rollers can go for a crewed yacht charter.

 4 destinations and 50 Marinas along the Adriatic coast